Doctor Who in the United States and Canada: Fandom

-In the late 2000s, new media developments led to several worldwide internet radio and podcast broadcasts.
-A variety of popular podcasts from both the United States and Canada serves the population; most notable is the Radio Free Skaro podcast (originating in Edmonton, Alberta and Vancouver, British Columbia in Canada), with countless others available for direct download on various websites as well as through sources such as iTunes.
+In the late 2000s, developments in new media facilitated the emergence of numerous global internet radio and podcast broadcasts.
+A range of popular podcasts from both the United States and Canada caters to Doctor Who fans, the most notable being the Radio Free Skaro podcast, which originated in Edmonton, Alberta, and Vancouver, British Columbia.
+Numerous other podcasts are also available for direct download on various websites and through platforms such as iTunes.